Sum 41: 2022–2025: Heaven :x: Hell, final tour, Canadian Music Hall of Fame induction, and disbandment

 On February 22, 2022, the band announced a U.S. tour with Simple Plan called the Blame Canada tour that ran from April to August 2022.

 On March 23, 2022, the band announced their eighth studio album, Heaven :x: Hell, a double album.
 Heaven will return to the pop punk sound of the band's early career while Hell is a continuation of the band's more recent heavier metal sound.

 On October 8, 2022, during their Does This Look All Killer No Filler Tour, Sum 41 performed at the Unipol Arena in Bologna, Italy, drawing over 14,000 attendees, the band's largest concert ever held in Europe.

 On February 22, 2023, it was announced that the band would be playing at When We Were Young on October 22, 2023.
 On May 8, 2023, the band announced it would be disbanding following the release of Heaven :x: Hell and a worldwide headlining tour.

-On September 19, 2023, it was announced that Whibley was hospitalized for COVID-19, and pneumonia.
+In September 2023, it was announced that Whibley was hospitalized for COVID-19, and pneumonia.
 The next day, it was announced that he was responding well to his treatments and was discharged from the hospital.
 Despite being discharged from the hospital, Whibley stated that he was "not out of the woods yet" but is "staying positive".
 On September 24, the band launched a Laylo website, hinting fans that "Something is coming..."

 The first single of the album, titled "Landmines", was released on September 27, 2023, along with a music video.
 The song is a return to the pop-punk sound of the band's early career, making it part of the Heaven side of the album.
 The band also announced that they signed with Rise Records.
 The second single, "Rise Up", was released on December 12, 2023, along with a music video.
 The song is in the style of the band's more recent heavier metal sound, meaning it will be part of the Hell side on the upcoming album.
 The album was released on March 29, 2024.